FAQ

 3) A TRRS-female to TRS-speaker-out and TRS-microphone-in splitter adapter

-If you have an Android phone, you don’t need #1 (of course!)
+If you have an Android phone with a headphone jack, you don’t need #1 (of course!)

 NOTE: you will likely need to change your radio’s settings if it expects the microphone jack to control PTT (push-to-talk).
 This is because you may be plugging a TRS plug into a TRRS socket (where the extra ring is used for PTT).
 On Elecraft Radios you will need to change the menu setting for “MICBTN” to “Off” (and possibly “MICBIAS” to “Off”) so that it ignores the missing TRRS input.

-Yes there is, but you have to build your own cable.
+Yes there is, but you have to build your own cable (or use the popular “cable-free” approach!).
 You have to be comfortable cutting wires, stripping them, soldering and using shrink tubing.
 This tutorial video (here) shows how the custom cable works (but doesn’t show how to build it).
 The parts you need are identical to the “off-the-shelf” option (see the other FAQ), but you swap the wires for speaker and microphone by cutting the TRRS-to-TRRS cable open, and soldering the flipped arrangement.

 The swap has one confusing issue: there are two “speaker” outputs for the Left-ear and Right-ear since TRRS is a stereo output, but mono-mic-input.
 When you swap the phone/mic wires in the cable, which stereo channel should be used to go to the microphone line?
 And should you connect both stereo output lines together to the microphone?